YOU MUST BE A PAID CLUB MEMBER TO JOIN OUR RIDES

 1. You must be a paid club member to join us on this ride; no freebies on this ride!

 2. All ride categories will be bumped by 10km and we will ride to at least 10pm.
-Thus, there will be a 30-35km ride, a 40km ride, and a 45km+ ride, plus just a ride, ride.
-Last year, the longer solstice rides clocked in at 48km and higher.
+Thus, there will be a 25km ride, a 30km ride, a 35km ride, and a 35km+ ride.
+In prior years, the longer solstice rides clocked in at 48km and higher.

 Mountain biking is awesome, and our Edmonton river valley is awesome.
 The best is when you combine these two elements all in one day!
 The Dirty 100 will be a 100km mountain bike ride that will focus on riding as much single track as possible (and necessary) to accomplish what would truly be a remarkable and epic milestone!